Gay couple from U.S. in Thai custody battle over surrogate baby

-(This version of the July 23rd story corrects surname in third paragraph to Santos from Valero)
+(This July 23 story has been corrected to change surname in third paragraph to Santos from Valero)

 By Amy Sawitta Lefevre